-Sift through any newspaper in any town over the course of a week, and you are likely to end up with a pretty decent pile of print advertisements for futon mattresses, posted by both independent sleep shops and the major sleep shop chains.
+Sift through any newspaper in any town over the course of a week, and you are likely to end up with a pretty decent pile of print advertisements for full size futon mattresses, posted by both independent sleep shops and the major sleep shop chains.
 Some are large, eye-catching affairs with crisp photos and illustrations, while others are grainy black-and-white jobs done locally.
 The inevitable sale prices are also splashed across the page in bold numbers.

-The ads, when done right, are a good carrot.
+The ads, when were done right, are a good carrot.
 They are often the lifeblood for the salespeople in these stores.

 This salesman had been working there for only three weeks.
 He wasn't from that part of town, and he really didn't know enough about the area to do any effective cold telephone solicitations.

 Because of the lack of help, he was putting in big-time hours -- arriving at 8:30 a.m. in his old station wagon and leaving at 9:30 p.m., six days a week -- in a small, fluorescent-lit store in a strip center, usually by himself in a sea of beds and full size futon mattresses.
 In terms of generating traffic himself, he was trapped in that store and totally dependent on the effectiveness of those ads and radio commercials -- barring a clown suit and waving at cars from the curb.

 And even when someone did come in with an ad torn out from the paper, looking for a $499 full size futon mattress, the customer wanted an even better deal than the sale price.
 Being on this commission-only basis, he described his experience with these customers being as pleasant as a tooth extraction.
 But those ads and commercials, he said, were the driving force in getting these people into the store.
 The more people comes, the more chances he has.